vespperhq/vespper/CONTRIBUTING.md

 ### Prerequisites

-To work on Merlinn, you need to have the following pieces of software:
+To work on Vespper, you need to have the following pieces of software:

 - **Docker & Docker Compose** - The app works with Docker containers.
 To run it, you need to have [Docker Desktop](https://docs.docker.com/desktop/), which comes with Docker CLI, Docker Engine and Docker Compose.
 - **NVM** - [NVM](https://github.com/nvm-sh/nvm) is node version manager.
 It makes installing Node.js super easy and allows to jump between versions on the same machine.